deislabs/wok/README.md

 (If you would prefer to run raw Cargo commands, you can look at the `justfile` for examples)

+## Testing the Server

+Kubernetes provides a CRI conformance tool called `critest` and a client called `crictl`.
+You can use these to work with Wok.

+To get started, install the tools according to one of the methods described in the [cri-tools project documentation](https://github.com/kubernetes-sigs/cri-tools).

+To run a simple test, start your server in one terminal (`just run`), and then open a new terminal and run `just server-version`.
+To run the full integration test suite, execute `just test-integration` in its own terminal.

 ## References:

 - Tutorial for Tonic: https://github.com/hyperium/tonic/blob/master/examples/helloworld-tutorial.md